arm61/pylj/docs/source/byof.rst

 bring your own potential
 ========================

-A pylj system is built from the species it contains and the pair potential acting between each pair of species:
+A pylj simulation is built from the species it contains and the pair potential acting between each pair of species:

 .. code-block:: python

-    from pylj import md
+    from pylj.md import MDSimulation
     from pylj.potentials import Species, LennardJones

     argon = Species(mass=39.948, name="argon")
     lj = LennardJones(epsilon=1.577e-21, sigma=3.372e-10)

-    system = md.initialise(
+    simulation = MDSimulation.initialise(
-        100, 300, 40, "square",
+        100, 300, 40,
         species=[argon],
         pair_potentials={(argon, argon): lj},
     )